-Students urged to ensure their vaccines are up-to-date Students in the Western Isles are encouraged to ensure their vaccinations are up to date when heading off to college or university this year.
+Students vaccin Students in the Western Isles are encouraged to ensure their vaccinations are up to date when heading off to college or university this year.
 Infectious diseases such as meningitis, septicaemia (blood poisoning) and measles can spread easily in universities and colleges.
 Vaccination offers the best protection against these diseases, which is why it's important to check your vaccines are up to date.
 Students are 11 times more likely to develop invasive meningococcal disease, which causes meningitis and septicaemia.
-The meningitis ACWY (MenACWY) vaccine helps to protect against these verv serious diseases.
+The meningitis ACWY (MenACWY) vaccine helps to protect against these very serious diseases.
 Parts of the UK and other countries in Europe have been seeing an increase in the number of people getting measles, and evidence suggests students are at higher risk.
 That's why it's important to check you've had two doses of the MMR vaccine, which protects against measles, mumps and rubella and has saved over 4,500 lives across the UK.
 NHS Western Isles Director of Public Health, Colum Durkan, said: "These diseases can be severe and, in some cases, life threatening.
 Students are at increased risk due to the large amounts of mixing with new people in enclosed spaces.
 Increasing cases of measles and meningococcal disease in particular were observed earlier this year.
-Vaccines are the best way to ensure vou're protected and these are offered for free on the NHS in Scotland.
+Vaccines are the best way to ensure you're protected and these are offered for free on the NHS in Scotland.
 These vaccines are offered as part of the routine childhood immunisation schedule however if they've been missed, it's not too late to catch up.
 "Ideally, they should be given at least two weeks before the new semester starts."
 There is also still time to get the human papillomavirus (HPV) vaccine, although most students will have received this at school.
-It helps protect against HPV-related cancers including head, neck and cervical cancer and also protects against over 90% of genital wart infections.
-To find out how you can get these vaccines, as well as any others you may be eligible for, please visit www.wihb.scot.nhs.uk/vaccination-services/ Make sure you're up-to-date with all vour vaccines if you're going to college or university this year.
-Public Health Scotland or nhsinform.scot/vaccinesforstudents International students may be able to get additional vaccines that were not available where they lived before
+It helps protect against HPV-related cancers including urged to ensure their les are up-to-date head, neck and cervical cancer and also protects against over 90% of genital wart infections.
+To find out how you can get these vaccines, as well as any others you may be eligible for, please visit www.wihb.scot.nhs.uk/vaccination-services/ or nhsinform.scot/vaccinesforstudents International students may be able to get additional vaccines that were not available where they lived before Make sure you're up-to-date with all your vaccines if you're going to college or university this year.